 Shape & characteristics

+The Princess cut is an amazing shape of diamond.
+It has amazing sparkle and offers excellent value for money.
 The Princess cut is a square shape whose facets reflect the brilliance of a Round Brilliant cut and hence, are ideal for those who like the brilliance of a round but prefer a square shape.
 It was first introduced in the 1960s.
 Its precursor was the ‘Barion cut’ invented by Basil Watermeyer.
 However, the Barion cut was like a radiant cut with clipped corners.

 The actual shape of a Princess cut diamond mimic the shape of an octahedron, a common shape of a rough diamond crystal.
 Therefore, it can offer excellent yield to cutters resulting in lower cost per carat for the manufacturer and lower prices (relative to the Round Brilliant cut) for the consumer.